AdorableRedPanda/panda-utils/README.md

 ## Exported functions

 ### createPathObject
-creates path objects from leaf and path
+creates path objects from leaf and path.
+Throw error in case of empty path.

 ### naiveClone
 clones primitives by value - functions by reference, creates new array with clones of items,